-Our B.2 (blade) and DF 2.1 (mallet) both have Lie Angle Balance.
-Both swing perfectly in The Revealer.
-Both make putting a lot easier.
-And both can be perfectly fit to your stroke.
+All L.A.B.
+Golf putters have Lie Angle Balance.
+They all swing perfectly in The Revealer and make putting a lot easier.
+And they all can be perfectly fit to your stroke.

 With B.2, we set out to make the simplest and cleanest putter we could with all the benefits of Lie Angle Balance.
 The downside?
-B.2 is not as forgiving as the DF 2.1 on off-center hits.
-It also won’t grant you eternal consciousness.
+B.2 is not as forgiving as our other putters on off-center hits.

-But if you’re a purist or a golfer who rarely misses the center, you likely won’t care.
+But if you’re a purist or a golfer who rarely misses the center, you likely don’t care about big forgiveness.
 B.2 might be the one you’ll want.
-And it’s available in either Stainless Steel or Brass… which is nice.

 It wasn’t easy to do and there’s a lot going on inside the B.2 that allows it to happen.
 See those custom weight ports?
 There are four of them (two on each side of the face), and they’re part of the highly engineered internal design that allows the B.2 to be much more than meets the eye.